-When you sign a Managed Services Agreement, you want to make sure you are not locked into a contract with no way out in the case your provider is not meeting your business needs.
+When you sign an IT managed services agreement, you want to make sure you are not locked into a contract with no way out in case your provider is not meeting your business needs.
 Firstly, you will want to know what happens if your contract is not renewed at the end of its term.
 Also, who will own the data at the point of termination?

 Now, what if you want to end your contract early?
-A Managed Services Agreement should clearly lay out what constitutes an early termination, and if there are any cancellation fees associated with early termination.
+A management services agreement should clearly lay out what constitutes an early termination, and if there are any cancellation fees associated with early termination.